DTN ProphetX® Web Services

 Value Description

-iRate Interest rate based on "Previous" value of Eurodollar futures for same month as the option contract.
+iRate Interest rate based on "Previous" value of SOFR futures for same month as the option contract.

 Implied Volatility Calculated implied volatility.